 Wang said AQSIQ has demanded the producer of the dumplings, the Tian Yang Food Plant in north China's Hebei Province, recall all products in and on the way to Japan immediately.

 Wang said the company's products are all exported to Japan and not sold in other countries or domestically.

 All dumplings and other products made by Tian Yang have already been withdrawn from the Japanese market, said Wang.

 Police from Japan and China will jointly investigate into the case, and China will send experts to Japan help resolve the issue.

 "The investigators of Japan and China have agreed not to release any subjective judgment before a final result comes out," said Wang, answering questions about the possibility of someone putting in poison deliberately.

 In 2004, the company had to recall a batch of its meat products from Japan after the discovery of excessive amounts of escherichia coli, which can cause diarrhoea.
 But Wang said that could have been caused by problems in storage or transportation.
-The web site of the Tian Yang company showed that its total assets were more than 80 million yuan, with annual production of more than 30 million yuan in 2000 (one US dollar equals 7.1853 yuan).
+The web site of the Tian Yang Company showed that its total assets were more than 80 million yuan, with annual production of more than 30 million yuan in 2000 (one US dollar equals 7.1853 yuan).

 (Xinhua News Agency February 1, 2008)